atlas-lion91/atlas-lion91/README.md

 🤖 Automating the cloud, one script at a time

-🚀 Passionate about cloud engineering, automation and optimizing systems.
+🚀 Enthusiastic about cloud engineering, automation and optimizing systems.

-🌱 Currently diving deep into the world of Site Reliability Engineering and Infrastructure Automation.

 🛠️ Tools of the Trade: Docker, Kubernetes, Terraform, AWS.

 📚 Passionate about continuous learning, infrastructure as code, and system resilience.

-🤖 Automating tasks and optimizing systems, one line of code at a time.

-🤝 Open to collaborations, projects, and coffee chats about all things DevOps and SRE.

 🔍 Exploring opportunities to apply and expand my skills in real-world scenarios.